How Arnold Palmer and I saved the 1973 US Open

 My father removed a long pole with a socket at the end and opened an access hole.
 At the bottom of the hole was the mechanism that raised and lowered the water level in the lake through a series of Blow Off Pipes.

-I turn to the Guy in the dark sweater, smoking a cigarette and say, “You better step back mister, when this thing blows water goes everywhere”.
+I turn to the guy in the dark red sweater, smoking a cigarette, and say, “You better step back mister, when this thing blows water goes everywhere”.

 “Don’t worry Kid”, he said, “I don’t think there’s enough water in this lake to drown a mouse”.
 Then he laughs.

-It was kinda funny because all the PGA Officials, Oakmont Course Official were running around like chickens with their heads cut off.
+It was kinda funny because all the PGA Officials, Oakmont Course Officials were running around like chickens with their heads cut off.

 The water starts to rumble in the pipes.

 The water starts to rumble in the pipes.
-The guy in the Dark Sweater flips his cigarette in the lake and come over for a closer look.
+The guy in the Dark Red Sweater flips his cigarette in the lake and comes over for a closer look.

 Just then the sun starts to come up over the trees and clubhouse and I see the guy in the sweater is none other than Arnold Palmer.